Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Extrapolation for consistent families of block operators

 \section{Extrapolation for consistent families of block operators}

-In applications to (stochastic) partial differential equations the relevant operators typically depend on several parameters, e.g.\ integrability powers and/or Sobolev smoothness.
-For certain values of such parameters $\Rsec$-sectoriality and $H^{\infty}$-calculus are often easier to investigate.
-In this section we provide results which allow to extrapolate $\Rsec$-sectoriality and $H^{\infty}$-calculus knowing the corresponding property for certain values of the parameters.
+In applications to (stochastic) partial differential equations many relevant operators can be studied not only in one setting but in a range of spaces.
+These typically depend on several parameters, e.g.\ integrability powers and/or Sobolev smoothness.
+Often there are certain special values of such parameters for which $\Rsec$-sectoriality and the boundedness of the $H^{\infty}$-calculus are easier to investigate than for the general case.
+In this section we provide results which allow to extrapolate $\Rsec$-sectoriality and the boundedness of the $H^{\infty}$-calculus knowing the corresponding property for certain values of the parameters.